rotemreiss/mini-vulnerable-authorization-application/README.md

-# Mini Vulnerable Authorization Application (MVAA)
+# Mini Vulnerable Authorization Application (mVAA)

 This is an intentionally vulnerable Node.js web application, designed to assist security enthusiasts, developers and students to train their automated tools to identify authorization (BOLA) vulnerabilities in a safe and legal environment.